jdebug/ngx-message-queue/README.md

 # ng2-message-queue

 A message queue for Angular 2+ application components to communication each other.
+`ng2-message-queue` supports message headers and payload.
+It also supports subscribers to subscribe to only messages with specific message header via 'msgSelector'.

+Message header supports only JSON object.
+Message payload can be any type.

 The implementation is based on RxJS.

 ## Index